iiasa/rime/README.md

 ## Further information
 This package is in a pre-release mode, currently work in progress, under-going testing and not formally published.

-Examples provided use climate impacts data that is also in a pre-release stage, [(Werning et al. 2023)](https://zenodo.org/records/8134869) currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).
+Examples provided use climate impacts data that is also in a pre-release stage [(Werning et al. 2023)](https://zenodo.org/records/8134869), currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).